Rivaling the fall foliage of the Northeast, Arizona’s aspen colonies put on a stunning show

 In general, he says, the color change is promoted by cool, but not freezing, temperatures.
 Cooler temperatures help break down the green chlorophyll pigments in the leaves and bring out other colors, including reds, yellows, and browns.
 “The characteristic colors of specific tree species, such as yellow aspens, or red maples, is due to differences in the amounts of the pigments and chemicals,” Professor Kolb says.
 “For example, aspens have more of the yellow pigments, maples have more of the red pigments.”

-Other factors that trigger the color change is light and moderate drought.
+Other factors that trigger the color change are light and moderate drought.
 The most intense colors typically appear during falls with cooler (but not freezing) nights and clear, dry weather.

 Aspens in Flagstaff wear their autumn colors for a few weeks every year.